 Luis Manuel Diaz is a Mexican-born visual artist working with photography.
 Drawing from personal history as an entry point, his work traces the internal and external consequences of migration.
-Using a view camera, he examines the construction of self, space, and history to expose the unseen infrastructures that shape both body and land.
+Using a view camera, he examines the construction of self, space, and history to uncover the unseen infrastructures that shape both body and land.

 luismdiaz.photo@gmail.com